idasitich/angular-basic/README.md

 Flow of the APP:

-User Interface --> Team Generator --> Input Name Member --> Add Member --> Show the name on screen--> input how many team that u want to generate

-               --> Generate it --> the member will be divided to some team --> walaaa you have team now ! --> End
+Start --> User Interface --> Team Generator --> Input Name Member --> Add Member --> Show the name on screen--> input how many team that u want to generate --> Generate it --> the member will be divided to some team --> walaaa you have team now ! --> End